glvnst/shelltools/dkgit/README.md

     GIT_SSH_COMMAND="ssh -i $(pwd)/.git_deploy_key -F /dev/null"
     ```

-* (git >= 2.10.0) is so EVEN BETTER! you can set the ssh identity file for a specific git working directory by setting core.sshCommand in the local config file:
+* (git >= 2.10.0) is **EVEN BETTER**! you can set the ssh identity file for a specific git working directory by setting core.sshCommand in the local config file:

     ```sh
     $ git config --local \